mobizt/FirebaseClient/README.md

 ## Usages

-Based on the async library design , there are no central configuration class (`FirebaseConfig`) and all-in-one data containter class (`FirebaseData`) as in the old Firebase library.
+Based on the async library design , there are no central configuration class (`FirebaseConfig`) and all-in-one data containter class (`FirebaseData`) as in the ancestor Firebase libraries.

 This library provides the managed classes that are used in different purposes i.e. the classes that used to hadle the sync and async tasks and to use as a container (data provider) for authentication credentials, networking and filesystems configurations, and async task result.